Sarah Fisher: 1999–2003

 Fisher remained with Walker Racing for 2001, and was the first woman to compete full-time in the IRL.
 At the season's second race, the Infiniti Grand Prix of Miami at Homestead-Miami Speedway, she took second place, the best finish of her IRL career, and the highest for a woman until Danica Patrick's 2008 Indy Japan 300 win.
-Fisher qualified 15th for the Indianapolis 500 but retired after seven laps when her car understeered into the turn-two wall, collecting Scott Goodyear.
+Fisher qualified fifteenth for the Indianapolis 500 but retired after seven laps when her car understeered into the turn-two wall, collecting Scott Goodyear.
 Two races later, at Pikes Peak International Raceway for the Radisson Indy 200, Fisher came tenth, her second and final top-ten finish of 2001.
 During practice for the SunTrust Indy Challenge at Richmond International Raceway two weeks later, she crashed heavily in turn two and was hospitalized with neck pains.
-Later that day, IRL's director of medical services Henry Bock declared Fisher fit to race, and she finished in 17th place after qualifying a season-high second.
-She finished no better than 11th in the final six races, and was 19th in the drivers' standings with 188 points.
+Later that day, IRL's director of medical services Henry Bock declared Fisher fit to race, and she finished in seventeenth place after qualifying a season-high second.
+She finished no better than eleventh in the final six races, and was nineteenth in the drivers' standings with 188 points.
 Fans voted Fisher the IRL's Most Popular Driver of 2001.

 On April 8, 2002, Fisher requested a release from her contract with Walker Racing after it switched to the rival Championship Auto Racing Teams (CART) full-time, and problems with finding sponsorship from her performance in the latter half of 2001 made a full IRL campaign was unfeasible.
 Walker wanted to enter Fisher into the Toyota Atlantic Series as preparation for CART, which she did not want to do because of her belief of the prestige of the Indianapolis 500 and wanted to help the IRL become the United States' premier open-wheel racing series.
 Her season began at the fund-raising Toyota Pro/Celebrity Race, where she finished third in the pro class and fifth overall.
 Her race engineer was Mark Weida.
 Two days later, Dreyer & Reinbold Racing hired Fisher to drive its No. 24 G-Force GF05C Infiniti car in place of the injured Robbie Buhl in the season's fourth round, the Firestone Indy 225, where she finished a year-best fourth.